Rhode Island Covid-19 Help

 The Left’s Assault on RI Families

-Traditional family values and our “love of country” and “trust in God” must be restored.
+It’s time to restore traditional family values – “love of country” and “trust in God”

 #AssaultOnRIFamilies

-Rhode Island families are in crisis … and under assault from their own government:
+Rhode Island families are disillusioned … and under assault from their own government:

 The preservation and advancement of the well-being of families and children should be the foremost goal of our society and government.
 Every resident of Rhode Island aspires to live in a peaceful and prosperous society, and every family wishes for a bright future for their children.